katiehahm/lab_analysis/Gait analysis Matlab/Readme.txt

 		peak index, peak magnitude
 		peak-to-arrival time
 		previous coordinates, if any, if not, (NaN,NaN)
+	To use:
+	run a section at a time. check that the time lengths are similar check that Lheel and Rheel peaks are properly placed if not, change findpeaks parameters
+	then save file

 find_lpf_thresh.m (8/19/21)
 	Maps out the frequency response of a footfall and just noise clip to see where the lpf threshold should be